North Coast Water Board Program Priorities

 Overview and Purpose

 The Program’s core permitting activities include completing new or revised individual waste discharge requirements (WDRs), the identification and enrollment of dischargers under existing general WDRs or waivers, and the development of additional general WDRs to regulate classes of dischargers in a consistent manner.
 Program staff conduct routine compliance inspections, complaint response, and review of monitoring reports and special studies.
-The Program also coordinates with and supports 401 Water Quality Certification staff, Industrial General Stormwater Permit staff, and NPDES wastewater staff to facilitate efficient permitting of facilities that require multiple types of permits, such as recycled water facilities.
+The Program also coordinates with and supports 401 Water Quality Certification staff, Industrial General Stormwater Permit staff, and NPDES wastewater staff, including Recycled Water Program staff, to facilitate efficient permitting of facilities that require multiple types of permits.

 Program staff also provide support for the region’s disadvantaged communities by coordinating with the State Water Board’s Division of Financial Assistance and other funding partners to help secure technical assistance and public funding for needed wastewater infrastructure improvements, such as wastewater treatment plant upgrades, sewer system repairs, and recycled water capabilities.